Rosa Parks Transit Station: History

 The station was built in 1997 to serve as both a new bus station and the northern terminus of the new north–south segment of the Jacksonville Skyway, allowing access to the state college.
 Construction on the Skyway extension began in 1993, and coincided with the system's switch from Matra to Bombardier Transportation technology.
 The station became operational on December 15, 1997.

 When the station served as Jacksonville's major bus transfer point, it featured eighteen bays for city buses at ground level.
 The elevated Skyway platform is located on a second level.
 The station was highly regarded and won awards for its architectural design.

-After the Jacksonville Regional Transportation Center at LaVilla opened in May 2020, Rosa Parks Transt Station no longer served as the city's main bus station.
+After the Jacksonville Regional Transportation Center at LaVilla opened in May 2020, Rosa Parks Transit Station no longer served as the city's main bus station.
 Later that year, the eastern half of the station was decommissioned and demolished to prepare for eventual transit-oriented development opportunities.
 Nine of the station's bus bays remain standing, but as of 2023, only the three closest to the Skyway platform remain in use.

 The next station on the line is James Weldon Johnson Park station to the south.
 Notable places within walking distance of the station include the Downtown Campus of Florida State College at Jacksonville and First Baptist Church of Jacksonville.